-In addition to these main consultation events which were open to the general public, a Community Liaison Group has been established for the proposed development.
-This group would be used to assist in allocation of any Community Benefit fund.
-Further consultation and conference were help in relation to Community Shared Ownership Offer, but this is separate and in addition to the main pre-application public consultations undertaken.
+Further consultation was help in relation to Community Shared Ownership, but this is separate and in addition to the main pre-application public consultations undertaken.

-The applicant states that they have sought to address/incorporate feedback from the pre-application consultation process as evidenced in Chapter 2 Site Description and Design Evolution of the EIA Report.
+The applicant states that they have sought to address/incorporate feedback from the pre-application consultation process as evidenced in Chapter 3 Site Selection and Design Evolution of the EIA Report.
 It is acknowledged that the design has been modified and improved since the consultation was undertaken.